 If your stay in Ireland will be more than 12 months you can apply for an Irish driving licence but you will need to go through the full driver licensing procedure.
 You must first complete a driver theory test, apply for a learner driving permit and complete your driving test in Ireland.
-If you pass your driving test, you will be issued with a full Irish driving licence.
+If you pass your driving test, you will be issued with an Irish driving licence.

 Penalty points and endorsements on driving licences acquired in other states (including EU/EEA member states) are not recognised in Ireland.
 This is because these penalties have been issued by courts in other jurisdictions.
 In practice, this means that if you acquired penalty points or an endorsement on a driving licence before coming to Ireland, these penalty points or endorsements do not transfer over to an Irish driving licence.
 If, however, you have been banned from driving in another jurisdiction (for example, for drink driving) it may not be possible for you to exchange your existing licence for an Irish driving licence.

 If you are driving on a foreign driving licence in Ireland and acquire penalty points here, you will receive the normal statutory fine but the penalty points will not be added to your foreign driving licence.
 If you subsequently exchange your foreign driving licence for an Irish driving licence, your Irish penalty points will then be activated on your new Irish driving licence.